andrewconnell/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

 1. Register the Connector on the [Connectors Developer Dashboard](https://go.microsoft.com/fwlink/?LinkID=780623).
 Log on the the site and click **New Connector**.
 1. On the **New Connector** page:

     1. Complete the Name and Description as appropriate for your connector.
+Upload the **bot-icon-blue-300x300.png** from the Lab Files folder for your logo.

         ![](Images/Exercise3-05.png)